Buprenorphine/naloxone: Available forms

 Buprenorphine/naloxone is available in sublingual formulations (that is, products that are dissolved under the tongue).
+It is also available through monthly injection by healthcare provider.
 There is no evidence that the tablet formulation is easier to divert and use in ways other than intended by the prescriber compared to the film formulation, or that the tablet formulation has a higher risk for accidental ingestion by children.
 There are various pharmacokinetic differences between sublingual formulations.

 Contraindications

 Contraindications are severe respiratory or liver impairment and acute alcoholism.
 There are limited accounts of cross-reactivity with opioids, but there is a possibility.
 Serious central nervous system (CNS) and respiratory depression may also occur with concurrent use of CNS depressants, ingesting alcohol, or other CNS-depressing factors while on buprenorphine/naloxone.

 Adverse effects

 Side effects are similar to those of buprenorphine and other opioids.
 In addition, naloxone can induce withdrawal symptoms in people who are chemically dependent on opioids.
 The most common side effects (in order of most to least common) of sublingual tablets include headaches, opioid withdrawal syndrome, pain, nausea, increased sweating, and difficulty sleeping.
 The most common side effects seen in film formulations are tongue pain, decreased sensation and redness in the mouth, headache, nausea, vomiting, excessive sweating, constipation, signs and symptoms of opioid withdrawal, sleeping difficulties, pain, and swelling of the extremities.
 Post-approval, the most frequently reported side effects of buprenorphine/naloxone in sublingual strip form (i.e. Suboxone strips) are peripheral edema, stomatitis, glossitis, blistering of the mouth, and mouth ulcers (mouth sores).
 Use of buprenorphine/naloxone may also increase the risk of developing certain dental problems (including tooth decay and tooth loss).

 Buprenorphine/naloxone has a milder side effect profile than methadone and limited respiratory effects, due to both agonist/antagonist effects.
 But buprenorphine/naloxone may be less safe than methadone in people with stable liver disease since it can elevate liver enzymes.